Convert dB to linear factor

 The formula for converting a linear voltage ratio to logarithmic (dB) is:

-The formula for converting logarithmic (dB) to the linear voltage ratio is:
+The formula for converting logarithmic (dB) to a linear voltage ratio is:

 Values to remember